Treating Dog Lice

 Diagnosis is based on clinical examination, where lice can be isolated from the dog’s hair, and lice eggs can be examined under microscope.
 Getting rid of dog lice is accomplished with sprays, dips and bathes.
 Spraying disinfectants and anti-lice preparations in the dog’s environment and hygienic measures prevents repeated lice infestations.

-Types of Dog Lice
+Types of Dog Lice: Chewing and Sucking Varieties

 Lice are flightless insects, also termed ecto-parasites (external parasites), which infest domestic animals and humans.
 These are host specific parasites, which depend upon the skin debris to feed and by sucking blood from the skin.
-Based on feeding pattern, lice are thus divided in to two different types; biting or chewing lice and blood-sucking lice.
-The chewing or biting lice belong to Anoplura order, while blood sucking lice are part of the Mallophaga order.
-Trichodectes canis and Heterodoxus spiniger are two common chewing or biting species of lice, while Linognathus setosus is the only blood sucking specie of lice, which infests pet dogs and causes clinical symptoms.
-Trichodecetes canis can also serve as a intermediate host for tape-worms in dogs.
+Based on feeding pattern, lice are thus divided in to two different types; biting or chewing lice and blood-sucking lice, which is a function of their head shape.

 Life Cycle and Transmission of Lice